Fauna of Romania: Amphibians

-The amphibian population of Romania includes more than a dozen species of frogs and toads, several species of newts and the fire salamander, out of which nine species are not found anywhere else outside of Romania.
+The amphibian population of Romania includes more than a dozen species of frogs and toads, several species of newts and the fire salamander, out of which nine species are not found outside of Romania.

-The most common amphibians are the common toad, the yellow-belled toad, the European green toad, the agile frog and the smooth newt.
+The most common amphibians are the common toad, the yellow-bellied toad, the European green toad, the agile frog and the smooth newt.

 Reptiles

-There are a total of ten species of snakes living in Romania, of which three, the common European viper, the meadow viper and the horned viper, are venomous.
+There are ten species of snakes living in Romania, of which three, the common European viper, the meadow viper and the horned viper, are venomous.
 The horned viper in particular is considered to be extremely dangerous and possibly the most venomous snake in Europe.

 The javeline sand boa, the rarest species of snake in Europe and the only species of boa on the continent, was believed extinct in Romania, with the last live specimen being reported in 1937.
 An entire stable population of the species was discovered by experts in 2014 along the banks of the Danube, with the exact location being kept a secret to avoid trophy hunting.

 Four species of turtle and tortoise call Romania their home: The European pond turtle, the common tortoise, Hermann's tortoise and the marine loggerhead sea turtle.
 In recent years, a number of exotic species such as the Mississippi map turtle and even the Chinese softshell turtle were spotted in ponds and rivers around Bucharest, but their presence has not been extensively documented and their impact on the environment is not yet clearly understood.

-Over a dozen species of lizard can be found in the country, with the most common one being the European green lizard and the common field lizard Lacerta Agilis.
+Over a dozen species of lizard can be found in the country, with the most common one being the European green lizard and the common field lizard Lacerta agilis.
 While not yet present in Romania, the Pallas's glass lizard and Kotschy's gecko are considered likely to join the list of reptiles in Romania in the near future, both being present in Bulgaria, near the Romanian border.